 Scholarship information for applicants with offers made on or after 1 April 2014.

-- Applicants in receipt of a postgraduate research EUCLID offer are given one month to respond to the offer via the ‘Respond to Offer’ link of their MyEd portal.
+- Applicants in receipt of a PGR offer (in EUCLID) are given 14 days to respond to the offer via the ‘Respond to Offer’ link of their MyEd portal.

 - This page provides additional advice about studentships, the award of studentships, payment of fees, matriculation etc.

-- Where an applicant has been selected for a postgraduate scholarship award, this information will be included as part of the EUCLID offer.
+- Where an applicant has been selected for a postgraduate studentship award, this information will be included as part of the EUCLID offer.

 - Applicants are asked to read the terms and conditions below (for either a self-funded or funded offer) before using MyEd to confirm acceptance of their study place, scholarship award, and these terms and conditions.

 Please contact the Informatics Graduate School if you wish to clarify any funding information prior to accepting your EUCLID offer.